-Repetitive motion injuries happen when a worker performs the same physical task repeatedly, ultimately leading to an injury.
-Probably the most well-known repetitive motion injury is carpal tunnel syndrome, a wrist injury that can develop from typing and writing.
-Other common types of repetitive injuries include tendinitis (inflammation of the tendons) and bursitis (inflammation of the bursae), both of which can affect numerous areas of the body, including the neck, shoulder, elbow, hips, and knees.
+Injuries that develop over time after continuously performing a task for weeks, months, or years are called repetitive motion injuries.
+The most well-known type of repetitive motion injury is likely Capral Tunnel Syndrome, which can cause weakness, numbing, or tingling in the hand because of nerve pressure stemming from typing or writing.
+Other common types of repetitive injuries include tendinitis (inflammation of the tendons) and bursitis (inflammation of the bursae), both of which can affect many areas of the body, including the neck, shoulder, elbow, hips, and knees.

 Repetitive motion injuries can manifest as pain, discomfort, swelling, tingling, numbness, or weakness without any visible sign of injury or inflammation.
 Due to their nature, many workers do not identify or report their repetitive motion injury early on and continue to perform their assigned tasks, further aggravating the injury.
 Many workers only report the injury when the injury becomes painful and the discomfort become unbearable.
 The delay in reporting the injury also makes the injury more difficult to treat.